 The ideal is to settle for a multi-processor computer that allows you to perform several tasks simultaneously.
 With a powerful CPU, your computer can handle plugins and DAWs, most importantly, all of the multiple podcast episodes you throw at it.

 Final Thoughts on Choosing a Computer For Podcasting

 We hope you are not confused about the computer to choose for podcasting.
 Our advice is that you go with higher system specifications and a Solid State Drive (SSD), even if it’s smaller in size.

 Regarding noise, there are fanless laptops; if you don’t want those, then invest in a desktop.
 Another issue will be your operating system, and both OS types are excellent for podcasting; what differentiates them is software compatibility.

 I bet we’ve done justice to your concerns about a computer for podcasting.
-Now, let’s move on to another important tool, the microphone.
+Now, let’s move on to another important equipment needed to start a podcast, the microphone.